intarchboard/committee-model/Committee-Model.md

 Full board meetings should be scheduled in advance, at the start of a yearly cycle for the IAB (such as at or before the March IETF meeting).

-There should be at least 6 full board meetings per year, with around 2 months between each meeting.
+There should be at least 6 full board meetings per year, with no more than 2 months between each meeting.
 The exact timing should be chosen to best suit the needs of any appointments that the IAB must vote on.

 In-person meetings during IETF weeks and retreats count as full board meetings.